-annually.
-Except as otherwise provided in this Trust Agreement, the Trustee shall sell at the best price reasonably obtainable or present for redemption or transfer as provided in the next sentence any obligation so purchased as an investment whenever it shall be requested in writing by the Authorized School Board Representative so to do or whenever it shall be necessary in order to provide account held by it.
-In lieu of such sale or presentment for redemp-account mentioned in the preceding sentence, transfer such invest-ment obligations so interest appertaining thereto if such invest-ment obligations shall mature or be collectible at or prior to the time the proceeds thereof shall be needed and such transfer of investment obligations may be made in book-entry form.
+Except as otherwise provided in this Trust Agreement, the Trustee shall sell at the best price reasonably obtainable or present for redemption or transfer as provided in the next sentence any obligation so purchased as an investment whenever it shall be requested in writing by the Authorized School Board Representative so to do or whenever it shall be necessary in order to provide moneys to meet any payment or transfer from any Account held by it.
+In lieu of such sale or presentment for redemption, the Trustee may, in making the payment or transfer from any Account mentioned in the preceding sentence, transfer such investment obligations or interest appertaining thereto if such investment obligations was the such as a present the proceeds thereof shall be needed and such transfer of investment obligations may be made in book-entry form.
 The Trustee shall not be liable or responsible for making any such investment in the manner provided above.

-Any amounts collected following an event of default or non-appropriation shall be applied in accordance with the provisions of this Section and if all amounts due on the Certificates or other-wise hereunder have been fully paid (or provision for payment thereof has been made), such amounts shall be paid to the School Board.
+Any amounts collected following an event of default or non-appropriation shall be applied in accordance with the provisions of this Section and if all amounts due on the Certificates or other-wise hereunder have been fully paid (or provision for payment thereof has been made), such amounts shall be paid to the School heard